Post-Conviction Relief 101: Tennessee, North Carolina & Federal Rules Compared

 North Carolina similarly allows challenges based on ineffective counsel and new evidence.
 However, its procedures differ slightly, with specific emphasis on procedural compliance and different timelines for certain claims (NC Gen. Stat. § 15A‑1415).

-Key North Carolina Deadlines & Forms
+Key North Carolina Forms

 • Required paperwork: Motion for Appropriate Relief (MAR)